On-Camera Audio Recording: Mic Placement 101

 Proximity Effect

 Knowing about the polar pattern of a microphone is important because there’s an effect that can happen with unidirectional microphones called the proximity effect.
-The proximity effect in audio is an increase in the bass response or low-frequency response when the sound source is close to the microphone.
+The proximity effect in audio is an increase in the response or low-frequency response when the sound source is close to the microphone.

 This is good to know because if you’re using unidirectional microphones and the distance is varying a good deal, this will cause the recordings to be a bit uneven, and that can be problematic.
-This doesn’t happen with omnidirectional microphones; they don’t show any proximity effect.
+This doesn’t happen with omnidirectional microphones; they don’t any proximity effect.
 Regardless of the distance, the mic should have the same sound quality tonally.
 With a unidirectional microphone, however, it becomes much more bass-heavy as it’s moved closer to the sound source.

 That’s It!